-- Low installation cost.
+- Low installation cost and small footprint.

-- Small footprint.

 - Reduces stormwater volume and pollutant discharge.

 - Potential water conservation.

 - Easy to maintain.

-- Storage volume may be limited. - Stored water is not suitable for human or pet consumption. - Contact of stored water with fruits and vegetables should be avoided due to unknown risks. - It may not be compatible with site aesthetics. - Potential for mosquito breeding if not properly covered and maintained. - Requires individual owners/tenants to perform maintenance and empty rain barrels between storms.
+- Storage volume may be limited and is not suitable for human or pet consumption. - Contact of stored water with fruits/vegetables should be avoided due to unknown risks. - It may not be compatible with site aesthetics. - Potential for mosquito breeding if not properly covered and maintained. - Requires individual owners/tenants to perform maintenance and empty rain barrels between storms.

-- Locate rain barrels and cisterns to allow easy access for maintenance. - Elevate the rain barrel above-ground surface with a sturdy platform to provide spigot clearance. - Provide screens or deflectors on rain gutters to minimize the discharge of debris to rain barrels. - Direct cistern overflow discharge to drain away from building foundations and to vegetated areas.
+- Rain barrels and cisterns must have an access point to allow easy access for maintenance and inspections. - Elevate the rain barrel above-ground with a sturdy platform to provide spigot clearance. - Provide screens or deflectors on rain gutters to minimize the discharge of debris. - Direct cistern overflow discharge to drain away from building foundations and to vegetated areas. - A pump is required for cisterns to ensure that they can be fully drained as needed. - Stored water shall be used onsite and shall not be metered/released into the City/County system ige 5-4.

-Image 5-4.
 Source: Chesapeake Bay Foundation